 4 signs Your Air Conditioner is failingFebruary 12, 2019

 A clogged filter is the reason for some of the most issues that AC owners experience.
-It does not only affect the efficiency of your air conditioner system but also it can lead to system breakdowns and insanitary indoor environment.
-A clogged air conditioner filter is especially problematic in summer.
+It does not only affect the efficiency of your AC system but also it can lead to system breakdowns and insanitary indoor environment.
+A clogged air filter is especially problematic in summer.

-Air conditioner filter has to capture dirt and other airborne particles while the air conditioner is working.
+Air filter has to capture dirt and other airborne particles while the AC is working.
 If you use your air conditioner much more frequently, its filter captures particles faster, and because of this, it gets clogged quicker.
 A clogged AC filter causes some problems listed below:

 Insufficient amount of cooling and heating